 Palestinian Legislative Council (PLC)

 The Palestine Legislative Council (PLC) was created as part of the Oslo Accords as the legislative branch of the Palestinian Authorty (PA) and is meant to represent Palestinians residing in OPT (i.e. Gaza, the West Bank, and East Jerusalem).
-The PLC approves the PA’s budget, and can pass motions of no confidence against the government.
+The PLC approves the PA’s budget as well as the prime minister and his government.

 On 22 December 2018, Mahmoud Abbas announced that the Constitutional Court had issued a decree dissolving the PLC and calling for legislative elections within 6 months (by mid-May 2019).
 Shortly after, Saeb Erekat called for the PLC to be replaced by a new “constituent assembly of the State of Palestine”.
 Hamas condemned the move as illegal and unconstitutional -- although it left open the door for "'consensual general elections' in case Fatah pledges to accept their results whatever they are."

 The Hamas ‘Change and Reform’ bloc has continued to convene as the PLC in Gaza.
 A Change and Reform bloc meeting at the PLC in Gaza in August 2017 was attended by Fatah members opposed to Abbas led by Mohammed Dahlan (who appeared via video conference).

 The PLC comprises 132 seats, with a term limit of four years.
 Legislative elections have been held twice: in 1996 (won by Fatah) and 2006 (won by Hamas).
 The current distribution of PLC seats is: Hamas “Change and Reform Bloc” (74); Fatah (45); PFLP (3); PNI (2); Third Way (2); DFLP (1); PPP (1); Independents (4).
 In theory, the current PLC’s mandate expired in 2010.